Intro

 EMIRATES

-Emirates served over 450,000 vegan meals in 2023 and continues expanding its plant-based menu across its global network.
+They served over 450,000 vegan meals in 2023 and continue expanding their plant-based menu across their global network.

 CATHAY PACIFIC